 • Have a production you wish to develop.

-• Commit to attend all workshops and mentorship sessions and complete all assignments.
+• Commit to attend all workshops and mentorship.

-• Competent with essential software, including Word, Excel, PowerPoint and online video conferencing platforms such as Zoom, Skype, Blue Jeans, etc.
+• Competent with essential software, including Word, Excel, PowerPoint, Google Docs and Zoom.

 • Note: out of courtesy to our instructors, we ask our participants to leave their cameras on during workshops.